Rupangkan/ProjectInitializerAutomation/README.md

 Set up environment variables as:

-PRO : "Your Project path"
+-PRO : "Your Project path"

-TOK : "Your Github Auth Token"
+-TOK : "Your Github Auth Token"